inlife/awesome-ae/README.md

 - [Element 3D](https://www.videocopilot.net/products/element2/) - A powerful 3D plugin for After Effects that allows you to import and animate 3D models.
 - [Saber](https://www.videocopilot.net/blog/2016/03/new-plug-in-saber-now-available-100-free/) - A free, highly customizable lightsaber plugin for creating epic visual effects.
 - [Optical Flares](https://www.videocopilot.net/products/opticalflares/) - A plugin for adding realistic lens flares and other optical effects to your videos.

-## Scripts

-- [Ease and Wizz](http://aescripts.com/ease-and-wizz/) - A script that simplifies the process of creating complex easing and animation curves.
-- [Motion 2](http://aescripts.com/motion/) - A powerful script for streamlining motion graphics and animation tasks.
-- [Duik Bassel](https://rainboxprod.coop/en/tools/duik/) - A comprehensive rigging and animation toolset for character animation.
-- [Overlord](http://battleaxe.co/overlord) - A script for transferring shapes between Illustrator and After Effects with ease.
-- [Flow](https://aescripts.com/flow/) - A script that simplifies the process of creating animation curves and paths.

-## Software
- - [Data Clay Templater](https://dataclay.com/templater/) - Simplifies and accelerates the process of creating customized videos.
- - [nexrender](https://github.com/inlife/nexrender) - 📹 Data-driven render automation for After Effects

 ## Tutorials